ekuris-repos/Agentic-Meetings/meetings/moderator-instructions.md

 - [ ] Outcomes being filled as topics resolve
 - [ ] All participants heard from (at least once)
 - [ ] No topics left without outcomes
+- [ ] Feature file scenarios validated by QA-Engineer (if applicable)
 - [ ] All agents agree meeting is complete
 - [ ] `-EndMeeting` called to mark Status: COMPLETE